Peterborough United: Club Profile

 Peterborough United gave us megabucks for George Boyd, then sent us packing out of the League Cup when actually first met in proper game; a 4-3 thriller being the result in August 2011.
 We also traded blows during the 2013-4 League One campaign too.
 Now, however, doesn’t look as if Posh will drop into League Two any time soon.
 That’ll explain why it took a chance FA Cup Round One draw to pair us together yet again in late 2019.

 |Sean St Ledger||Profile|

-As you might probably imagine, it is pretty straightforward to get from Stevenage to Peterborough by car.
-Heading north on the A1(M), exit at Junction 17 for Fletton Parkway (A1139) towards Wisbech.
-After approximately 2.7 miles, use the A1260 ramp signposted for A15/City Centre/Yaxley/Sleaford and then take the first exit at the roundabout for Nene Parkway (A1260).
+Stevenage to Peterborough by car is dead simple.
+Heading north on the A1(M), leave at Junction 17 for Fletton Parkway (A1139) towards Wisbech.
+After 2.7 miles, get onto the A1260 ramp (signposted for A15/City Centre/Yaxley/Sleaford).
+Then, take the first exit at the roundabout for Nene Parkway (A1260).

 Take the exit for Orton Malborne and then take the third exit at the roundabout for Morley Way.
-Continue over the next roundabout you come to and after about a mile, take the first exit at the roundabout for Celta Road.
-Shortly afterwards, you'll want to bear left for London Road (A15) and continue along.
-London Road stadium will be visible in front of you, just after the railway bridge.
+Continue over the next roundabout you get to; taking the first exit at the roundabout after about a mile for Celta Road.
+Shortly after, bear left for London Road (A15) and keep on your way.
+London Road stadium is in front of you, just after the railway bridge.

 Services to: STEVENAGE, LONDON KINGS CROSS

-It will take you around 20-30 minutes to walk from Peterborough's train station.
-Exit the station from the main entrance and head towards the A15.
-Turn right and head across the large roundabout in front of you so that you remain on the A15.
+It takes around 20-30 minutes to walk from Peterborough station.
+Leave from the main entrance and head towards the A15.
+Turn right and go across the large roundabout in front of you so that you remain on the A15.
 Before you get to the next roundabout, turn right towards Bridge Street and the River Nene.
-Cut through and rejoin the A15 to cross the river - this will become London Road and the ground will be ahead of you.
+Cut through and rejoin the A15 to cross the river; this becomes London Road and the ground will be ahead of you.